 - EITHER BAKE: Preheat the oven to 400 F / 205 C. Carefully cut a medium-large acorn squash in half, then scoop out the seeds.
 Cover the bottom of a 7 x 11 baking dish with water, then place the acorn squash halves, cut side down, into the dish.
 Roast until the squash is tender, about 45 minutes.
 Remove from the oven and allow to cool.

-- OR INSTANT POT: Carefully cut a medium acorn squash in half.
+- OR INSTANT POT: Carefully cut a medium-large acorn squash (or a couple of small squashes) in half.
 Add 1 cup / 240 ml of water to the bottom of your Instant Pot and drop the steaming rack into place.
 Place the squash halves on the steaming rack so that they rest rind-side out against the stainless steel insert and aren't touching each other.
-Set the vent to pressure, close the lid and set the Instant Pot to manual pressure (high) for 8 - 10 minutes, depending on the size of your squash.
-Use quick release, then allow the squash to cool before scooping out and discarding the seeds.
+Set the vent to pressure, close the lid and set the Instant Pot to manual pressure (high) for 8 - 12 minutes, depending on the size of your squash.
+Use quick release and make sure that the squash is fork tender, then allow the squash to cool before scooping out and discarding the seeds.

 - SIMMER: Carefully scoop out the cooked acorn squash and add it to a medium sized saucepan (see notes).
 Add all other ingredients to the saucepan over low-medium heat and bring to a gentle simmer, stirring to combine the ingredients evenly.
 Reduce the heat a little so that the mixture doesn't splash or spit and cook, stirring occasionally, until the oatmeal has thickened to your liking, about 15 - 20 minutes.
 Top with your favorite toppings and enjoy while hot!